Exposure Triangle for Landscape Photography: Aperture, Shutter Speed & ISO Explained

 - The larger the number (f/22): The aperture is small.
 Little light enters.
 Everything is sharp, from the foreground to the horizon.

-The quality of a lens mainly lies in its brightness and therefore in its maximum aperture.
-A classic series “opens” at f/4, while bright lenses allow for an aperture of 2.8.
+The quality of a lens mainly lies in its brightness, and therefore in its maximum aperture.
+A classic series “opens” at f/4, while bright lenses allow for an aperture of f/2.8.
 For my part, the lenses on my two Canon cameras open at f/4, my Leica opens at f/1.8, and the one mounted on my Nikon FM has a maximum aperture of f/1.4.

 Effect of Shutter Speed (Time) on the Exposure Triangle

-- Slow speed (1/10s or several seconds): Creates artistic blur or allows capturing stars at night.
-Be careful, a tripod is often necessary!
-In this example, a low speed makes the bus like a ghost.
+- Slow speed (1/10s or several seconds): Creates artistic blur, or lets you capture stars at night.
+A tripod is usually essential.
+In this example, a low speed makes the bus look like a ghost.

 Effect of ISO (Sensitivity) on the Exposure Triangle

 ISO represents the sensitivity of the sensor to light.
-In exposure triangle photography, adjusting ISO gives you flexibility in challenging lighting conditions.
+Adjusting it gives you flexibility in challenging lighting conditions — the third lever in the balancing act.

-- High ISO (3200 – 6400): Allows you to photograph in low light.
-Be careful of “digital noise”.
-Those little grains can spoil the image quality.
+- High ISO (3200–6400): Lets you photograph in low light.
+Be careful of digital noise — those little grains can spoil image quality.

 How to balance the triangle?

-This is where the magic (and frustration) begins.
-Exposure is a matter of compromise.
-Moreover, exposure triangle photography requires balancing these three elements for the best image quality.
+This is where the magic (and the frustration) begins.
+Exposure is a matter of compromise, and balancing these three elements is what determines the final image quality.

 The golden rule: If you close your aperture by two stops, you reduce the light.
-You must slow down your shutter speed or increase your ISO.
-This compensates and maintains the same brightness.
+You must slow down your shutter speed or increase your ISO to compensate and keep the same brightness.

 | Action | Effect on light | Creative consequence |